 The best place to start is with CEDIA’s glossary of tech terms.
 This simple guide translates over 101 tech-terms into plain and simple English.
 That way, when people start asking you about coaxial cables and crosstalk, you have a frame of reference.
 We also recommend looking through CEDIA’s list of professionals and checking which brands each company recommends on their own website.
 The chances are that someone designing home

-This is another great resource for figuring out what kind of home
+This is another great home theater resource for figuring out what kind of gadgets are on the market.
+With plenty of reviews, it is a good starting point.

 3. The Wire Cutter and the Practical Home Theater Guide